Askey--Wilson polynomials, quadratic harnesses and martingales: Purely discrete case

-Expressions for conditional expectations and conditional variances are exactly the same as in the absolutely continuous case. \end{proposition}
+Expressions for conditional expectations and conditional variances are exactly the same as in the absolutely continuous case with $D=q^{-N}A^{-1}$. \begin{proposition} For the process $(Y_t)_{t\in I}$ defined above,

-\begin{proof} The result follows from the fact that the marginal and conditional distributions of the process $(Y_t)_{t\in I}$ are finite Askey-Wilson.
-Therefore one can apply the formulas \eqref{1mom} and \eqref{awvar}.
-The covariance is derived through conditioning $\E( Y_sY_t) =\E (Y_s\E(Y_t|{\mathcal F}_s))$. \end{proof}
+\end{proposition} \begin{pf} The result follows from the fact that the marginal and conditional distributions of the process $(Y_t)_{t\in I}$ are finite Askey--Wilson.
+Therefore one can apply formulas (\ref{1mom}) and (\ref{awvar}).
+The covariance is derived through conditioning ${\mathbb E}( Y_sY_t) ={\mathbb E}(Y_s{\mathbb E}(Y_t|{\mathcal F}_s))$. \end{pf}

-Note that the above formulas are identical to those in the case with densities by plugging there $D=q^{-N}A^{-1}$.

 Since we are interested in the harness properties, we want to find the conditional distributions of the process with conditioning with respect to the past and the future, jointly.
-The following result says that the conditional distribution of $Y_t$ given the (admissible) values $Y_s=x,Y_u=z$ is a discrete Askey-Wilson distribution
+The following result says that the conditional distribution of $Y_t$ given the (admissible) values $Y_s=x,Y_u=z$ is the discrete Askey--Wilson distribution $\nu(dy;a,b,c,d)$ with parameters